Future Outlook

 Future of farming

-We asked each farmer about their ambitions to expand and the main reasons that limit their farm’s potential growth.
-Farmers were also asked to list the major production challenges they face daily, as well as their needs or wishes that could help improve farming activities.
+We asked each farmer about their ambitions to expand and the main factors that limit their farm’s potential growth.
+Farmers were also asked to list the major production challenges they face and changes that could help improve farming outcomes.

 Farm challenges